Are you looking for new ways to spend time with friends this holiday season?

 - Friends love to cook + live far away?
 Share your favorite holiday recipes in a group text.
-Everyone will have new recipe ideas and maybe even knock the meal planning off their to-do list.
-You can all send photos, ask questions, update each other on any #pinterestfails or give credit to your friend when Great-Aunt-Ev proclaims that this year’s cheesecake is the best she’s ever had.
+Everyone will have new recipe ideas and maybe even knock meal planning off their to-do list.
+You can all send photos, ask questions, update each other on any #pinterestfails, or give credit to your friend when Great-Aunt-Ev proclaims that this year’s cheesecake is the best she’s ever had.

-- Looking to give back this holiday season + heard some friends who also want to give more this holiday season?
+- Looking to give back this holiday season + heard of some friends who also want to give more this holiday season?
 Join forces with friends to adopt a family, volunteer as a group at a food drive, or serve a youth center meal instead of throwing another holiday party.